eove/his-api/docs/eove-his-interface.md

 ## Software setup

-The EOVE-150 station is put in USB accessory mode and delivers data to an accessory acting as USB host
+The EOVE-150 station is put in USB accessory mode and delivers data to an accessory acting as USB host.

 ### Link level

 The link protocol is Android Open Accessory as described in https://source.android.com/devices/accessories/protocol.

-The EOVE-150 station is put in USB accessory mode and delivers data to an accessory acting as USB host
+The EOVE-150 station is put in USB accessory mode and delivers data to an accessory acting as USB host.

 ### Application level

-The EOVE-150 application acts as a server that responds to client sollicitations.
+The EOVE-150 application acts as a server that responds to client sollicitations when HIS connectivity is enabled.

+To enable HIS connectivity on EOVE-150 user interface:

+- open drawer menu
+- press unlock button at the bottom
+- press on maintenance menu entry
+- press on connectivity tab
+- in HIS section toggle Enable connectivity item

 ## Reference implementation